apalache-mc/apalache/docs/src/tutorials/randomized.md

    explosion for decades.
 Hence, SMT is better tuned to the search problem than an ad-hoc random exploration.

- - Simulation with TLC was slower than Apalache.
-However, the number of generated traces in 1 hour was significantly larger than the number of traces produced with Hypothesis.
+ - For `depth=50`, both TLC and Apalache found an invariant violation very quickly (less than a minute and 5 seconds, respectively).
+For `depth=10`, TLC simulation was dramatically slower than the Apalache simulation.
+The number of generated traces in 1 hour was significantly larger than the number of traces produced with Hypothesis.
 It would be interesting to see why this is happening.
-We conjecture that the simulation technique of TLC has a uniform distribution over successor states, not over enabled actions.
+We conjecture that the simulation technique of TLC has a uniform distribution over successor states, not over the enabled actions.

- - Explicit state enumeration with TLC was very slow.
+ - Explicit state enumeration with TLC was extremely slow.
 This is not very surprising, as TLC has to deal with relatively large state spaces here.
-We could decrease the number of values in `AMOUNTS`.
+   Since TLC implements breadth-first search, it has to enumerate a massive number of states, before it increases the depth.

 It is also important to understand all kinds of controls that we have over the search process in the tools.
 For instance, removing the "transfer" transaction